linkedin automation

 Don’t go yet, if you’ve made it this far, here’s a bonus!
 You can sign up to SocialBee for a free trial and see how easy it is to automate your LinkedIn posts while keeping engagement natural.

-SocialBee: Your AI-powered social media management tool
+SocialBee: Your AI-powered LinkedIn management tool

 About the author: Daria Erina is a Managing Director of Linked Helper.
 She joined Linked Helper soon after the project was born and became the first customer support agent.
 She’s on a mission to make the Linked Helper’s solution feel like a piece of cake to new and existing customers, specifically by creating high-quality content.